Here’s Our Question of the Day—

 Bitcoin, first released as open-source software in 2009, is the first decentralized cryptocurrency.
 Since the release of bitcoin, over 6,000 altcoins (alternative variants of bitcoin, or other cryptocurrencies) have been created and almost all have had unhappy endings.

 Cryptocurrency wastes unbelievable amounts of Computing power and electricity.
-Here we are 10 years into the creation of this “thing” and still no one’s using it for much except gambling that the coins they bought will go up and they can fund someone else to buy them.
+Here we are 10 years into the creation of this “thing” and still no one’s using it for much except gambling that the coins they bought will go up and they can find someone else to buy them.
+It’s called the greater fool’s theory.

 It doesn’t work.
 And the bubble burst three years ago.
 I would sooner throw away $10,900 on a new camper or a trip to the poker tables in Las Vegas than incinerate it in bitcoin’s slow decline.